Somewhere above, as if waiting, the loversuns still shone.

 “Well, that’s kind of my point?
 Why do I care about any of this — why should I care?”

 “I don’t care if you care or not,” she said.
 But her tone sounded different, scented with emotion.
-Tilting my head, I licked my eyes and peered at the bright-white figure; I’d never seen Hinte with anything other than her impassive, abrasive mien.
+Tilting my head, I licked my eyes and peered at the figure clad in bright white; I’d never seen Hinte with anything other than her impassive, abrasive mien.
 After a pause, she added, “I do not need your help.
 Go get lost in the vog or quit bothering me.”

 “Come on!
 I just want to know what this is all about — I’m curious.”
 I stepped closer.
 She looked at me, a frill tensed.
 When she spoke, I smelled her anger, but I heard a certain note of hesitation.